eLearning Delivery Media

 by Ron Kurtus (revised 17 July 2000)

-Every type of training must be presented or delivered to the students or audience.
-Classroom training or education is usually delivered to the students by a live teacher and through the use of text books.
-Computer-Based Training (CBT) may be delivered on CD-ROM, floppy disks or other media.
-There are special considerations for each media.
+Classroom training or education are usually delivered to the students by a live teacher and through the use of text books.

 Questions you may have include:

-- What are the different ways to deliver a CBT?
+- What are the different ways to deliver eLearning material?

 - Which medium is the best to use?